AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Frameworks/Svelte/TypeScript_in_Svelte/README.md

 ```
 That would work.
 But if we wanted to work with numbers, we would then have to duplicate our code and create a `NumberStack` class.
 And how could we handle a stack of types we don't know yet, and that should be defined by the consumer?

-To solve all these problems, we can use Generics.
+To solve all these problems, we can use generics.

-This is our `Stack` class reimplemented using Generics:
+This is our `Stack` class reimplemented using generics:
 ```
 export class Stack<T> {
     private elements: T[] = [];